shihankanungo/shihankanungo.github.io/india-trip.md

 ### Day 4: Sun Mar 30 (7 days to go)

-Men's Final of the Miami Open Masters 1000: Djokovic vs. Jakub Mensik at 12PM PT.
+Men’s Final of the Miami Open Masters 1000: Djokovic vs. Jakub Mensik at 12PM PT.
+The battle of the ages vs. the fresh-faced upstart --- tennis or an HBO drama?
+You decide.

-I have been ordering iced coffee from Philz since you left.
-I like it and also, less memories attached to it, since you prefer your drinks hot, not cold.
+I’ve been ordering iced coffee from Philz ever since you left.
+It’s pretty good, and also, no memories attached --- since you have always preferred your drinks hot, not cold.

-Shihan is planning to go to _Sun of Wolf_ and order _chilaquiles_ for brunch.
+Shihan is plotting a brunch heist at _Sun of Wolf_, targeting the _chilaquiles_.

 <center><p float="left"><img src="images/sk-123.png" alt="Alt Text" width="500"></p></center>

-Sadly, that means we won't be visiting _Olympus_.
+Tragically, this means we won't be visiting _Olympus_.

-After lunch at _Sun of Wolf_, Shihan wanted to sample the Farmer's Market.
-I gave him $5 to spend as he wanted.
-He bought 4 sticks of honey for $1 and then a _Black Forest_ pastry, for which he had to beg me for $6 more, but in return, offered to share the pastry with me.
-He is becoming quite worldly-wise!!

-Revision/edits on _A_ are in hectic and full swing since morning.
-Arun was working past midnight yesterday.
-They are planning a major overhaul of the organization of the paper, which improves the paper significantly.
-I am very happy that Arun finally has found some time to devote to this project.
-I am hopeful that this time the target deadline will be met and in fact, a much improved paper will come out of it.
+Post-brunch, Shihan expressed a desire to "_experience the Farmer’s Market_."
+I magnanimously gave him $5 for this cultural expedition.
+He acquired 4 sticks of honey for $1 (an absolute steal) but then, in an unforeseen twist, begged me for an additional $6 to secure a
+_Black Forest_ pastry.
+As a shrewd negotiator, he offered to share in return.
+The boy is rapidly evolving into a seasoned dealmaker.

+Meanwhile, on Planet _A_ (read Project _A_), revision madness is at full throttle.
+Arun was burning the midnight oil (possibly the 3AM oil).
+A major structural overhaul is underway, making the paper infinitely better.
+I’m thrilled that Arun has found the time to wrestle this beast into shape, and dare I say, the deadline might actually be met.
+The paper itself will also be significantly improved.

-I watched a movie last night: _The Trap_.
-It was not good.
-Actually, intended to watch _Beginners_(2011) but felt that you'd have liked to watch it with me, so I couldn't bring myself to watch it without you.
+Watched a movie last night: *The Trap.* It was bad.
+Like, “why did I do this to myself” bad.
+Originally planned to watch *Beginners* (2011), but then I realized you’d want to watch it with me, and I simply couldn’t betray our sacred movie pact.

-Right now obsessed with _Carsie Blanton_ ([YT playlist](https://music.youtube.com/playlist?list=PL6HQpYuOe1KXm15iel1h8rZCf0eWvL8P-&si=9YNGkXfj6Gn988Jl))
-and _Kalie Shorr_ ([YT playlist](https://music.youtube.com/playlist?list=PL6HQpYuOe1KWqv28EcA8EAejIxaI8gdjg&si=iKKw7tontvssZABA)). <br>
+Current musical obsessions:
-**Carsie Blanton** is a singer-songwriter from Virginia, ran off at 16 to Oregon, then decided to turn pro and moved to Philadelphia but wound up in New Orleans.
-Songs are catchy, quotable, clever, sometimes cute. <br> **Kalie Shorr** is a singer-songwriter from Maine, based in Nashville.
-Songs have some country in them and are often brash and pointed.
+- **Carsie Blanton** ([YT playlist](https://music.youtube.com/playlist?list=PL6HQpYuOe1KXm15iel1h8rZCf0eWvL8P-&si=9YNGkXfj6Gn988Jl)) –-- Virginia-born, fled to Oregon at 16, turned pro, tried Philly, landed in New Orleans.
+Songs are catchy, quotable, clever, sometimes cute.  <br>
-Rocks harder than probably any Nashville ingenue since Miranda Lambert.
+- **Kalie Shorr** ([YT playlist](https://music.youtube.com/playlist?list=PL6HQpYuOe1KWqv28EcA8EAejIxaI8gdjg&si=iKKw7tontvssZABA)) –-- Maine native, now in Nashville.
+Country-tinged but brash, loud, and probably rocks harder than any Nashville ingenue since Miranda Lambert.

-My copy of _James_ has arrived in the mail.
-Looking forward to reading it.
+Exciting development: My copy of *James* has arrived.
+Great things ahead.

-The run of awesome weather continues.
-We again went out twice walking.

-Shihan doodled on the guitar during his pre-bedtime.
-He is missing you --- seems particularly bereft at bedtime.
+The weather continues to be absurdly delightful.
+Another two walks today--at this rate, we’ll become professional strollers.

+Shihan, in his pre-bedtime melancholy, strummed the guitar absentmindedly.
+Seems to miss you a lot -- especially at night.
+The bedtime blues are real.

 ### Day 3: Sat Mar 29 (8 days to go)